{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Put your image here

 Based on your answers, investment losses aren't likely to significantly impact your ability to reach your financial goals.
-If you want to see fast growth in your portfolio, you have the capacity to invest in volatile investments with high return potential.
-However, it's always a good idea to regularly check in with your advisor to assess your financial situation has changed.
+You may have the capacity to invest in volatile investments with high return potential.
+However, it's always a good idea to regularly check in with your advisor to assess if your financial situation has changed.

 .link-text { color: #006ac3; } .max-width-100 { max-width: 100% !important; } .mt-quarter { margin-top: .25rem; } .progressbar-wrapper .bar-container .bar-fill { background-color: #006ac3; } .risk-capacity-quiz-wrapper { background-color: #f2f3f3; min-height: 350px; } .b-btn-disabled.button.disabled, .b-btn-disabled.button[disabled], .b-btn-disabled.button[disabled]:active, .b-btn-disabled.button[disabled]:focus, .b-btn-disabled.button[disabled]:hover { color: white; border-color: #6F6F6F; background-color: #6F6F6F; } .back-btn > .icon-wrapper > i.fa-chevron-left { font-size: .6em; vertical-align: middle; margin-right: 0; } .back-btn { border-color: transparent !important; background-color: transparent !important; } .btn-round { border-radius: 0.25em; } .risk-capacity-text-option input[type=radio]+label:before { position: relative; top: 0; margin-left: 1rem; margin-right: 1rem; } .risk-capacity-text-option input[type=radio]+label { display: flex; justify-content: flex-start; align-items: center; position: relative; width: 100%; margin: 0; padding: 0; min-height: 3rem; } .risk-capacity-text-option input[type=radio]+label:after { transform: translateY(-50%) } .risk-capacity-text-option input[type=radio]:active+label:not(.disabled):after, .risk-capacity-text-option input[type=radio]:focus+label:not(.disabled):after { top: 50%; -webkit-transform: translateY(-50%); -moz-transform: translateY(-50%); -ms-transform: translateY(-50%); transform: translateY(-50%); }